rounak3110/Crop-Recommendation-System/README.md

 # 🌾 Crop Recommendation System

 This is a machine learning–based web application that recommends the most suitable crop to grow based on soil and weather conditions.
-It was built using Python, Flask, and a trained classification model — with a clean pastel yellow-themed UI.
+It was built using Python, Flask, and a trained classification model.

 ---